KDE/digikam-doc/setup_application/database_settings.rst

     - Faces: :file:`recognition.db`.

 To make your application run fast and smoothly, it is recommended to check and optimize your databases once in awhile.
 This could be achieved with the menu option :menuselection:`Tools --> Maintenance...` and the stage **Perform Database Cleaning**.
 See this
 :ref:`Maintenance tool section <maintenance_database>` for details.
-A recommended tool is `Sqlite Browser <https://sqlitebrowser.org/>`_, an high quality and easy to use visual tool for managing database objects.
+A recommended tool is `Sqlite Browser <https://sqlitebrowser.org/>`_, a high quality and easy to use visual tool for managing database objects.
 For Ubuntu and its derivatives, it could be retrieved using `sudo apt install sqlitebrowser`.
 Now you can switch to the directory where databases are stored and visualize the database contents.

 .. note::